Mann–Whitney U test: Assumptions and formal statement of hypotheses

 Under more strict assumptions than the general formulation above, e.g., if the responses are assumed to be continuous and the alternative is restricted to a shift in location, i.e., F_{1}(x) = F_{2}(x + δ), we can interpret a significant Mann–Whitney U test as showing a difference in medians.
+This practice relies on strict assumptions about the data distribution.
+When this assumption does not hold, it is simple to demonstrate that the test produces a statistically significant result when the medians of the two groups are in fact identical.
+If a test of medians is required, quantile regression explicitly tests this.

 Under this location shift assumption, we can also interpret the Mann–Whitney U test as assessing whether the Hodges–Lehmann estimate of the difference in central tendency between the two populations differs from zero.
 The Hodges–Lehmann estimate for this two-sample problem is the median of all possible differences between an observation in the first sample and an observation in the second sample.

 Otherwise, if both the dispersions and shapes of the distribution of both samples differ, the Mann–Whitney U test fails a test of medians.
 It is possible to show examples where medians are numerically equal while the test rejects the null hypothesis with a small p-value.

 The Mann–Whitney U test / Wilcoxon rank-sum test is not the same as the Wilcoxon signed-rank test, although both are nonparametric and involve summation of ranks.
 The Mann–Whitney U test is applied to independent samples.
 The Wilcoxon signed-rank test is applied to matched or dependent samples.

 U statistic

+Although Mann and Whitney's original paper described the test as one of stochastic superiority – in other words, as a test of whether an observation from one group was likely to be larger than an observation from the other group, the test statistic, U, does not give this probability.
+This probability can be simply calculated by dividing U by its maximum value, which is the product of the two sample sizes.

 Let $X_1,\ldots, X_{n_1}$ be group 1, an i.i.d. sample from $X$, and $Y_1,\ldots, Y_{n_2}$ be group 2, an i.i.d. sample from $Y$, and let both samples be independent of each other.
 The corresponding Mann–Whitney U statistic is defined as the smaller of: